 Stonehenge Winter Solstice...

-To reiterate: Stonehenge's axis is angled 50 degrees clockwise from the north (Azimuth 50), as is the straight portion of the Avenue that leads from Stonehenge down to 'Stonehenge Bottom' and the lowest point of the 'Stonehenge Great Cursus' that occasionally collects water.
+To reiterate, both axes of Stonehenge are angled at 50 degrees clockwise from the north (Azimuth 50).
+This is also true for the straight section of the Avenue that leads from Stonehenge to 'Stonehenge Bottom' and the lowest point of the 'Stonehenge Great Cursus'.

-Nothing prevents high-altitude summer solstice sunlight from reaching the centre of the sarsen circle and the Altar Stone.
-But the same cannot be said of the winter solstice, which was blocked by bluestone 67 when standing.
-So why should archaeologists lie about it?
+Nothing hindered the high-altitude summer solstice sunlight from reaching the centre of the sarsen circle and the Altar Stone.
+However, the same cannot be said for the winter solstice, which was obstructed by bluestone 67 when standing.

-Stone 67 was a formidable presence at Stonehenge, measuring thirteen feet long by a megalithic yard in width and eight feet tall.
-This was the tallest bluestone at the head of the 'Inner Bluestone Oval' (formally described as a horseshoe) and was brought down when Stone 55 of the Great Trilithon collapsed on top of it.
-Stone 67's size was sufficient to cover the 15-megalithic-inch gap (12 imperial inches) between stones 55 and 56 of the Great Trilithon.
-While the rays of the winter sun managed to penetrate this gap and illuminate the rear face of 67, those rays could not reach the middle of the complex.
+Stone 67 was a formidable presence at Stonehenge, measuring thirteen feet long by a megalithic yard in width (33 inches) and eight feet tall.
+It was the tallest bluestone at the head of the “Inner Bluestone Oval” and was brought down when Stone 55 of the Great Trilithon fell upon it.

-The conclusion is that Stonehenge ground plans show that no one could have walked up the Avenue to observe the winter solstice sunset, as some top archaeologists claim.
-This is a Red Herring to divert attention away from Stonehenge's true purpose while ignoring that the winter solstice was blanked out.
-Contradictory arguments are endemic in today's archaeological world.
+Despite the assertions of leading archaeologists, the conclusion must be that ground plans indicate no one could have approached Stonehenge via the Avenue to witness the winter solstice sunrise.
+This is merely a red herring intended to divert attention from Stonehenge's true purpose while disregarding the fact that the winter solstice was obscured.
+Contradictory arguments, crafted to confuse the unwary, are prevalent in today's archaeological world.

-The Altar Stone is likely skewed nine degrees from Stonehenge's axis to reflect sunlight onto the male-type Stone 49.
-This stone and its female counterpart welcome solstice sunlight that enters through the 'Doorway’ between uprights one and 30.
+The six megalithic yard-long Altar Stone is likely skewed nine degrees from the axes of Stonehenge to reflect sunlight onto the “worked slim” Bluestone 49, which identifies Stonehenge as a male monument.
+Alongside its bulbous female counterpart, Stone 31, this pair welcomes solstice sunlight that enters through the 'Doorway’ between uprights one and thirty.

-When looking for further proof of the boy and girl stones argument, there is no better way than to visit the long barrow known as Waylands Smithy to view the black and white photograph of the entrance to its chamber.
-This onsite photo shows the boy and girl stones before Atkinson and Co. reconstructed the chamber.
-It is nothing like the original.
-This photo can be found on our companion website...
-AveburyDecoded.com
+If you're seeking further evidence of the boy and girl stones argument, there's no better way than to visit the long barrow known as Wayland's Smithy, alongside the prehistoric Ridgeway, where you can view an old photograph of the entrance to its chamber.
+This on-site photo depicts the boy and girl stones prior to Atkinson's reconstruction of the Smithy, which bears little resemblance to the original.
+You can also find this photograph on our companion website, AveburyDecoded.com.

-3. Arminghall Henge 3,150 BC.
-This is where Stone Age folks first divided the horizon into 36 lots and set up the Stone Age 10-degree Rule.
-Note the possible relevance of numeric 36 to Stonehenge's diameter.
+3. Arminghall Henge was constructed around the same time that the location for the future Stonehenge was selected.
+Arminghall is where Stone Age people first divided the horizon into 36 segments and established the Stone Age 10-degree Rule.
+Take note of the possible significance of the number 36 to Stonehenge's internal diameter.

-Located less than two miles southeast of Norwich city centre in Norfolk, this monument played a significant role in ensuring that the axis of Stonehenge would point precisely 50 degrees clockwise from the north.
-The principles established at Arminghall were also adopted at Avebury, Woodhenge, and numerous other sites.
+Situated less than two miles southeast of Norwich city centre in Norfolk, this hengiform monument has played a significant role in ensuring that the axis of Stonehenge points precisely 50 degrees clockwise from the north.
+The principles established at Arminghall have also been adopted at Avebury, Woodhenge, and numerous other sites.

-In 1928, Flight Lieutenant Insall made a ground-breaking discovery when he found the Arminghall henge, a timber structure similar in some ways to the more famous Woodhenge near Stonehenge.
-However, it was not until five years later that G. Clark, in a meticulous excavation, began to uncover the secrets of the Arminghall henge.
-Despite his thorough search, he found no evidence of a burial, adding to the mystery of this ancient monument.
+In 1928, Flight Lieutenant Insall made a groundbreaking discovery when he photographed the Arminghall henge while flying over it.
+At its centre was a timber structure reminiscent in certain aspects of Woodhenge near Stonehenge.
+However, it was not until five years later that G. Clark, through meticulous excavation, began to uncover the secrets of the Arminghall henge.
+Despite a thorough search, Clark found no evidence of a burial, which only deepened the mystery surrounding this ancient monument.

-The inner ditch of the henge is now wholly levelled, but it is easy to spot due to the ring of nettles that has grown upon it.
-Unfortunately, the garden hedge obstructs the view towards the south, where the sun and moon would set behind Chapel Hill.
-It is sad to think about the many natural views, once available to our Stone Age ancestors, which are now blocked off; some of these blockages may have been intentional!
+The inner ditch of the henge, once over two metres deep, is now entirely levelled, but it is easy to identify due to the ring of nettles that has grown upon it.
+Unfortunately, the garden hedge obstructs the view to the south, where the sun and moon would set behind Chapel Hill.
+It is rather disheartening to consider the many natural views, once accessible to our Stone Age ancestors, that are now obstructed; some of these obstructions may be intentional!

 Here, we will propose an alternative solution.

 Chapel Hill is located on the northern part of a larger landmass that extends southward.
-A detailed study of this area and its southern terrain revealed that three peaks are visible from the henge - two of which create notches in the horizon, signifying the location where the southernmost sun and moon touch the ground when viewed from the henge.
+A detailed study of this area and its southern terrain revealed that three peaks are visible from the henge - two of which create notches in the horizon.
+These notches are where the southernmost sun and moon touch the ground when viewed from the henge.
 The third notch is 40 degrees west of south (Azimuth 220) from the henge.

-This monument further raises the likelihood that a German tribe, possibly the Michaelsburgers—those users of long-necked beakers—entered the country via Yarmouth and the river Yare.
-Unfortunately for them, the Rhine changed its course, leaving their mountain-top retreat exposed and separated from their agricultural land, which made it difficult to tend their crops.
-So they moved away and became lost to history.
+This monument further increases the likelihood that a German tribe, possibly the Michaelsburger’s—those users of long-necked beakers—entered the country via Yarmouth and the river Yare.
+Unfortunately for them, the Rhine had changed its course, leaving their mountaintop retreat exposed and isolated from their agricultural land, which made it difficult to tend to their crops.
+Consequently, they moved away and became lost to history.

-The Arminghall Henge, famous for its horseshoe-shaped setting of massive timber posts, is somewhat similar in style to Stonehenge's trilithons.
+This lack of consistency proves the Stone Age to be a search for something impossible to find – a folly.
+Also, Arminghall is famous for its horseshoe-shaped setting of massive timber posts, which is somewhat similar in style to Stonehenge's trilithons.

-Whilst the area inside the timber setting was level and free of debris, the ditch contained copious charcoal, broken pottery, and numerous flints.
+Whilst the area inside the timber setting was level and free of debris, the inner ditch contained copious amounts of charcoal, broken pottery, and numerous flints.

-Since Arminghall's posts divide the compass into 10-degree lots, it is logical to assume that the primary alignment also follows this order of 10s.
-Furthermore, a careful study of the terrain proves that it does!
+Since Arminghall's posts divide the compass into 10-degree segments, it is reasonable to assume that the primary alignment follows this pattern of tens as well.
+Furthermore, a thorough study of the terrain confirms that it does!

-So, our early geometer/astronomers had found that no matter where they lived, from John O'Groats to Lands End, the angle between north and east could be made to present an angle of 90 degrees, as did the other three-quarters of the compass.
-The problem was that the sun refused to conform to these precise angles.
+These early scientists discovered that regardless of where they lived, from John O'Groats to Land's End, the angle between north and east could form a right angle of 90 degrees, just as the other three-quarters of the compass did.
+The issue was that the sun would not conform to these exact angles.

 6. Chapel Hill Spur.